kaerez/Shai-Hulud-2.0-dms-sh/local_bridge/README.md

 **This solution creates a local "Sinkhole" that impersonates GitHub and NPM, satisfying the malware's checks while redirecting data to a safe remote logger.**

 ## ⚠️ Prerequisite: Cloud Brain (Heroku)
 Before running the local defense scripts, you must deploy the "Brain" to Heroku.
-This is the server that will receive the redirected traffic.
+This is the server that will receive the redirected traffic.\
+**You may optionally use the preconfigured instance configured in the client (local bridge) files:**\
+`shai-hulud-2-0-dms-sh-bd640bc05c42.herokuapp.com`\

 1. Deploy the code in this repo to Heroku.
 2. Note your Heroku URL (e.g., `https://your-app-123.herokuapp.com`).